Invincible-Me/hactober/README.md

 # hactober
-the first new hactober fest at gvp
+The first new hactober fest at gvp